 - United States of America

-In addition, we have lawyers that speak Italian, Greek, Croatian and German.
+In addition, we have lawyers that speak Italian, Croatian and German.

 World Congress on Family Law and Children’s Rights

-Managing Partner Sally Nicholes is a Board Member and the Vice Chair of the World Congress on Family Law and Children’s Rights.
-In 2017 the 7th World Congress was held in Dublin, Ireland.
-Sally Nicholes opened the conference.
+Managing Partner Sally Nicholes and Partner Nadine Udorovic at the 7th World Congress on Family Law and Children’s Rights in Dublin, 2017

 Children’s Rights International (CRI)

 Children’s Rights International (CRI) is an organisation whose mission is to promote, protect and advance the human rights of children globally.
 Managing Partner Sally Nicholes is a board member of CRI.
 In her role as a board member she travels internationally assisting in CRI’s mission.
 Other members of Nicholes Family Lawyers also attend various events in coordination with CRI in support of the rights of children.

 Associate Isabel Britten-Jones in Cambodia for CRI with the Hon Jennifer Coates AO and Alistair Nicholson AO RFD QC.

 The 6th Law Asia Family Law & Children’s Rights Conference

 Held in Hong Kong in June of 2016, the Conference focused on cross border family law and children’s rights issues including surrogacy, the interaction of secular family law systems and religion, the impact of ADR on children, the ethical issues for family lawyers and dealing with modern family concepts across jurisdictions.
 Sally spoke at the symposium on the Australian position on surrogacy on an international expert panel.